KSheridan86/project-4-TasteOfIndia/README.md

 User Story:

-> Users can view their profile - As a User, I would like to be able to see the details in my user profile, so that I can see what information other users can see about me
+> Users can view their profile - As a User, I would like to be able to see the details in my user profile, so that I can see what information other users can see about me.

 Acceptance Criteria:
-* Given that I am logged into my user account I can access an option to view my profile
+* Given that I am logged into my user account I can access an option to view my profile.

 Implementation of tests:
-*
+* Once a user is registered a button giving them access to their account appears in the menu.

 All Tests Passed &#x2611;
 ---